angela300/ndejs-auth/README.md

 In the Database setup:
 We use the cloud based Mongo DB.
-Login to the dashboard on Cloud.mongodb.com
+Login to the dashboard on Cloud.mongodb.com,
-Create a new project and database on the free tier Allow your database to be accessible to all IP addresses.
+Create a new project and database on the free tier.
+Allow your database to be accessible to all IP addresses.
 Create a new connection, choose driver NodeJS, copy the connection string that comes up and paste it into your .env file